dkpro/dkpro-similarity/pages/SemEval2013.md

 Test	.694	.584	.620	.808	.376	.657	.462
 If you plan to refer to our original system in your publications, please cite

-Daniel Bär, Chris Biemann, Iryna Gurevych, and Torsten Zesch.
-UKP: Computing Semantic Textual Similarity by Combining Multiple Content Similarity Measures, in Proceedings of the 6th International Workshop on Semantic Evaluation, in conjunction with the 1st Joint Conference on Lexical and Computational Semantics, pages 435-440, June 2012, Montreal, Canada. (pdf) (bib)
+> Daniel Bär, Chris Biemann, Iryna Gurevych, and Torsten Zesch. *UKP: Computing Semantic Textual Similarity by Combining Multiple Content Similarity Measures*, in _Proceedings of the 6th International Workshop on Semantic Evaluation, in conjunction with the 1st Joint Conference on Lexical and Computational Semantics_, pages 435-440, June 2012, Montreal, Canada. (pdf)](http://www.aclweb.org/anthology/S12-1059) [(bib)](http://www.aclweb.org/anthology/S12-1059.bib)

 ## Installation Instructions